Tuscan White Bean and Sun Dried Tomato Pasta

 Top tips

-• Use fresh or frozen spinach or kale.
-If using fresh, use 3-4 cups fresh, chopped.
+• Use fresh or frozen greens – Frozen kale or spinach works well here and keeps prep minimal.
+If using fresh greens, use about 3–4 cups chopped.

 Storing leftover vegan white bean pasta